fgalassi/learn-git-the-right-way/README.md

 ## The Solution
 ### Learn what Git is, not what Git does
 The right way is starting to learn Git internal structure, those few key concepts that make up Git.
-Namely the DAG, remotes and the 3 threes: working directory, index and HEAD.
+Namely the DAG, remotes and the three trees: working directory, index and HEAD.
 This way even if you don't remember the details of commands or face a non-standard task, you'll get your head around it and figure a way to do what you want to do.